Walking around the town is fun! A stroll in search of "retro things" [Motomiya City, Fukushima Prefecture]

 To the "Motomiya Shitamachi" area

-It's a cute looking snack with a round, cube-shaped shape.
+It's a cute looking snack with a round, dice-shaped shape.
 It has a chewy pastry with refreshing cheese sandwiched in between.
 The cheese has no strong odor and is very fresh.
-It's also very smooth, and I finished the whole thing in no time.
+It's also very smooth, and I finished the whole thing in no time

 Kasho Kineya <Information>